liujinda11/gluttons_A4/README.md

 Game Controls

-   Change Direction: Use Arrow Keys or WASD
+   ·Change Direction: Use Arrow Keys or WASD

-   SPACE: Toggle pause and resume the game.
+   ·SPACE: Toggle pause and resume the game.

-   J: Restart the game from any state.
+   ·J: Restart the game from any state.

    BACKSPACE: Return to the homepage scene from the game or pause menu.